 Southern Macaroni Salad

-- 8 ounces macaroni uncooked
+- 8 ounces (226 g) uncooked macaroni

-- 3 hard boiled eggs peeled and diced
+- 3 hard boiled eggs, peeled and diced

-- 2 celery stalks diced
+- 2 celery stalks, diced

-- 1/2 red bell pepper diced
+- ½ red bell pepper, diced

-- 1/2 medium red onion diced
+- ½ medium red onion, diced

-- 1 cup mayonnaise
+- 1 cup (226 g) mayonnaise

 - 1 tablespoon dijon mustard

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/4 teaspoon pepper
+- ¼ teaspoon pepper

-- 1/4 teaspoon garlic powder
+- ¼ teaspoon garlic powder

-- 1/4 teaspoon paprika
+- ¼ teaspoon paprika

 - 2 tablespoons lemon juice

-- 1 teaspoon fresh parsley chopped
+- 1 teaspoon fresh parsley, chopped

-- In a large pot, bring water to a boil.
+- In a large pot, bring salted water to a boil.
 Cook macaroni according to package directions for al dente pasta.
 Drain, rinse with cold water, and allow to cool to room temperature.

-- In a large bowl, add macaroni, onion, celery, bell pepper, and eggs.
-Add dressing and toss to evenly coat all ingredients.
+- To the dressing add macaroni, onion, celery, bell pepper, and eggs.
+Toss until evenly coated.

 - Pour macaroni salad into a serving dish and top with chopped parsley.
-Serve immediately, or cover and refrigerate until ready to serve.
+Serve immediately or cover and refrigerate until ready to serve.